tarwn/lessthandot-hugo/blogs/content/posts/2013-01-15-displaying-net-build-warnings-in.md

   <img src="http://tiernok.com/LTDBlog/TeamCityBuildWarnings/MSBuildParameter.png" alt="Adding the MS Build Parameter" style="border: 1px solid #666666;" /><br /> Adding the MS Build Parameter
 </div>

-Each time MSBuild runs, it will log it&#8217;s output to the specified file.
+Each time MSBuild runs, it will log it's output to the specified file.
 We can use powershell to extract the warnings from the output, like so:

 ```text
 Param(